oddlama/autokernel/README.md

 Autokernel is a tool to manage your kernel configuration that guarantees semantic correctness.
 It checks symbol assignments for validity using a native bridge to the kernel's Kconfig interface and ensures that your configuration doesn't silently break on kernel updates.
-Next time a config option is removed or renamed (like when `CONFIG_THUNDERBOLT` was merged under `CONFIG_USB4`), you will notice.
+Next time a config option is removed or renamed (like when `CONFIG_THUNDERBOLT` was merged with `CONFIG_USB4`), you will notice.

 It provides a configuration framework which understands the semantics behind symbols, their dependencies and allowed values and enforces these rules when generating the final `.config` kernel configuration file.
 It is able to automatically resolve symbol dependencies and show useful diagnostics to help you solve configuration errors.

-The configuration itself can be written using traditional kconfig files or by using the more flexible and powerful lua scripting api, which allows for more complex logic and compatibility with multiple kernel versions.
+The configuration itself can be written using traditional kconfig files or by using the more flexible and powerful lua scripting api.
+This allows for more complex logic and compatibility with multiple kernel versions.
 All kernel versions back to `v4.2.0` are supported.

 ## Installation \& Quickstart